RAKWireless/wisblock-node-red/wireless/rak13600/README.md

 ## 1. Introduction

-This guide explains how to create a flow and then use the node **node-red-contrib-pn532-i2c** to test [RAK13600](https://store.rakwireless.com/products/rak13600-wisblock-nfc-reader) that use it to read id of RFID card and transfers the id to owner's name of RFID.
+This guide explains how to create a flow and then use the node [@rakwireless/pn532](https://www.npmjs.com/package/@rakwireless/pn532) to test [RAK13600](https://store.rakwireless.com/products/rak13600-wisblock-nfc-reader) that use it to read id of RFID card and transfers the id to owner's name of RFID.

 ### 1.1 RAK13600

 The RAK13600 module is designed as wireless module that allows you to scan NFC and RFID tags and devices.
 It includes an antenna coil that transmits and receives RF signals from the object being scanned.
 The RAK13600 is based on the popular NFC/RFID chip PN532.
 For more information about RAK13600, please check the [datasheet](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK13600/Overview/#product-description).

-## 1.2 node-red-contrib-pn532-i2c
+## 1.2 @rakwireless/pn532

-[node-red-contrib-pn532-i2c](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/node-red-nodes/-/tree/master/node-red-contrib-pn532-i2c) is a node-red node providing access to PN532 to read UID of RFID card.
+[@rakwireless/pn532](https://www.npmjs.com/package/@rakwireless/pn532) is a node-red node providing access to PN532 to read UID of RFID card.
 It allows users to configure the I2C address of the chip, but the i2c address is fixed to 0x24.
-The node is developed by RAKwireless, if you want to modify the source code and change the node, please check this [repo](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/node-red-nodes/-/tree/master/node-red-contrib-pn532-i2c), where the instructions on how to install this node manually is porvided.